steevenakintilo/TwitterGiveawayBot/README.md

     pip install -r requirement.txt
 ```

-Then install snscrape like that:
+Then install snscrape like that (Since snscrape doesn't work because of twitter rate limit you can skip this command):

 ```bash
     pip install --upgrade git+https://github.com/JustAnotherArchivist/snscrape.git